Grisshink/scrap/README.md

 - Lists are now a data type instead of a different type of variable, this allows nesting lists inside a list (although it's not very convenient as of right now)
 - The code runs in a separate thread.
 This solves some performance issues compared to Scratch
 - Modularized interface.
 Most of the interface can be rearranged or moved to another tab
+- *(WIP)* Standalone builds.
+Scrap projects can be built and run as native executables without significant runtime overhead

 ## ⚠️ WARNING ⚠️